grdw/grdw/_posts/2021-10-25-project-euler-14-longest-collatz-sequence.md

 }
 ```

 It's a little bit more elegant, where elegant here just means shorter, but I'm still not a big fan of those `.1` and `.0` accessors that are required from mapping to a tuple.
 However considering that the question is _which number produces the highest chain_ and not how high is _the highest chain_ I need to persist the number.
-As far as I see here's no way around the tuple.
+As far as I see here, there is no way around the tuple.